 This page describes the widgets available in the iPhone/Android flavor.
 There is a similar page describing the widgets in the HTML, Node.js and ASP.Net flavors.

 Text fields are mainly used in electronic forms to mark the fields where the user will enter data that is not used in calculations, e.g. a name or an address.
-You insert a Text field widget by clicking the Text widget in the widgets tab in the SpreadsheetConverter settings panel.
+You insert a Text field widget by clicking the Text widget in the Widgets tab in the SpreadsheetConverter task pane.

 When using a mobile device, it can sometimes be difficult to enter data with proper formatting.
 Many mobile devices offer optimized keyboards for special data types, e.g. a numeric keypad.
 Some browsers offer data entry templates like date pickers, and even provide syntax validation.

 SpreadsheetConverter provides special touchscreen widgets request that the user’s web browser provides additional assistance when entering certain types of input.
 Your mobile users will be grateful for this help.

 A word of caution, though: Although we can request this assistance from the browser, we cannot guarantee that the browser properly supports all input types, or that your users appreciate the help the browser is trying to provide.
 As an example, the full syntax for an e-mail address is very complicated and you can expect most web browsers to reject unusual but formally correct e-mail addresses such as john.smith(comment)@example.com or john.smith@[IPv6:2001:db8::1] while cheerfully approving obviously incorrect e-mail addresses such as john.smith.@example.com.

 Users don’t like having correct input data flagged as incorrect by poorly tested web browsers.
 If possible, please test the advanced input types carefully before you implement them.